HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/ReadMe.md

 ## Array Methods
 ### Types of Methods
-Summary of this section will be useful perhaps.
+Summary of this section will be useful, perhaps.
 There is a "cheat sheet" which separated the methods into following types:
 1. To add or remove elements
 2. To search among elements
 3. To iterate over elements